 Download the PDS for full list of benefits >

 - A lump sum is paid to the policy owner in the event that his or her child suffers one of the 37 covered trauma conditions, or dies

 - In the event the child suffers one of the four conditions listed as a partial benefit, we will pay the greater of:

 Annie’s parents thought she had the flu.
 When the symptoms persisted for some time, they returned to the GP for blood tests.
 The results showed that she had bacterial meningitis.

 Annie was in and out of the children's hospital on a regular basis and after six months and after early intensive intravenous antibiotic and corticosteroid treatment, managed to fully recover.
-Note: Have a medical reviewer review this too.

 Annie’s parents, Julia and Michael, suffered a lot of stress and worry during this time, but fortunately they didn’t have to worry about financial issues as well.
 Julia and Michael had taken out a CommInsure Child Cover policy.
 They placed a claim with CommInsure and shortly after received a lump sum payment of $75,000.